 - To name a branched alkane: - 1.
 Find the backbone (the longest chain). - 2.
-Number the carbons of the backbone - > Start with the end that gives you the smallest numbers. - ▶ If both ends give you the same numbers, start with the end that gives your the name that comes first alphabetically. - 3.
-Write the location and name for each branch. - ▶ When there are different branches, list them in alphabetical order. - 4.
+Number the carbons of the backbone - Start with the end that gives you the smallest numbers. - If both ends give you the same numbers, start with the end that gives your the name that comes first alphabetically. - 3.
+Write the location and name for each branch. - When there are different branches, list them in alphabetical order. - When there are identical branches use the greek prefixes (di, tri, tetra, penta, hexa etc) and write the branch name once.
+(These prefixes do not count for alphabetizing!) - 4.
 End with the name of the backbone.